🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 State‑Approved Teen Driver Education in Wisconsin

-Arcade Drivers School provides state‑approved teen driver education for 15‑ to 17‑year‑olds in Milwaukee, Waukesha, and Ozaukee Counties, combining flexible online learning with patient behind‑the‑wheel lessons.
+Arcade Drivers School provides state‑approved teen driver education for 14½ – to 18‑year‑olds in Milwaukee, Waukesha, and Ozaukee Counties, combining flexible online learning with patient behind‑the‑wheel lessons.
+As Wisconsin's first state-licensed driving school, established in 1950, we bring more than 75 years of experience to every lesson.

-Our complete teen programs meet Wisconsin driver education requirements with 30 hours of online or hybrid classroom instruction plus behind‑the‑wheel training, helping students prepare for the temps test and build safe, confident driving habits.
+Our complete teen driver education programs meet Wisconsin driver education requirements with 30 hours of online or hybrid classroom instruction plus behind‑the‑wheel training, helping students prepare for the temps test and build safe, confident driving habits that last for life.
+Our driver education curriculum is built around the Smith System 5 Keys to safer driving.

 Quick Facts